 If the frogmouth does feel threatened, it opens its beak, revealing the bright yellow lining, and threatens with loud clacking sounds.

 Although its feet are small, they shouldn’t be described as ‘weak’.
-They’re exceptionally well-padded with scales, and support the full weight of the bird throughout the many hours that it spends roosting.
+They’re exceptionally well-padded with scales and support the full weight of the bird throughout the many hours it spends roosting.

 Tawny frogmouths form permanent pair bonds for the life of the individual bird.
 The pair will remain in the same territory for 10 years or more.

 Nesting season is generally August through November.
 In the southern parts of the country, they may nest twice during the springtime.

 Male and female call back and forth to each other as mating season begins.

 The nest is built rather flimsily of broken twigs, set on a branch or in the fork of a tree, up to 20 metres above the ground.
 Often the same nest site is used year after year.
 Two to three dullish white eggs are laid.
 Male and female take turns incubating the eggs; the male generally sits during the day, and the female at night.

 Chicks hatch after a month.
 Both parents help to feed them until they are fledged, in about a month’s time.
 During this time the whole family may be seen roosting side by side on a branch.

 Studies of banded birds show that tawny frogmouths can live for up to 14 years in the wild.

 Frogmouths are so widespread that they are not threatened: their conservation status is Least Concern.